[ Printer Friendly Version ] [ Report Abuse ]

 Fred was, by this time, struggling to keep his eyes open.
 He curled up on the bed, the duvet clutched in his arms.

-"I think it's time Fred was asleep," Rose suggested.
+"I think it's time Fred went back to bed," Rose suggested.

 He sat up immediately.